Overview of some Research Databases where birth-related articles can be found

 The Cochrane Library contains high-quality, independent evidence to inform healthcare decision-making.
 It includes reliable evidence from Cochrane and other systematic reviews, clinical trials, and more.
 Cochrane reviews bring you the combined results of the world’s best medical research studies, and are recognized as the gold standard in evidence-based health care.
 Anyone can view abstracts online.
 Full text can only be viewed through a subscription, like EBSCO.
 Lamaze members can view full text as a benefit of membership.
 A tutorial on the Cochrane Library is available on YouTube.

 A collection of databases on health topics (including CINAHL, a great one for childbirth issues) available through a variety of places.
-For example, with a library card, EBSCO can be accessed through the Salt Lake County Library System here.
-Don’t have a SLCounty library card?
-Try your local public library, they may offer it online or in person.
+For example, with a library card, EBSCO can often be accessed through your local public library, either online or in person.
 Did you go to college?
 Check and see if your college provides online access to alumni.
 Most college libraries allow free access if you come into the library.
 Call first to make sure!

 Will search for academic articles and abstracts posted on the web.